 Data science allows a business to ask questions of their data - the richest vein of real-world information - and get meaningful and actionable answers back.
 These can in turn be used to make real, data-driven decisions.

-This is why we've created Data-science-as-a-service.
+This is why we've created a dedicated data-science-as-a-service to underpin the whole group.

 Our end-to-end service and product suites are underpinned by our data-science-as-a-service team.